DeepRegNet/DeepReg/docs/source/docs/configuration.md

 This section defines the loss in training.

-The losses in DeepReg are defined depending on the type of network to be built, and can be split into two sections: dissimilarity loss (between moving and fixed tensors), and regularization losses (on the DDFs predicted).
+The losses in DeepReg are defined depending on the type of network to be built, and can be split into three sections: imag and label losses (between moving and fixed tensors), and regularization losses (on the DDFs predicted).

 DeepReg uses `tf.keras.Model` `add_loss()` in the Registry method to add losses to the model, which provides some flexibility in configuration.

 Currently, DeepReg offers conditional, ddf/dvf and affine registration pre-built models.
-The models are configured to add the losses as follows:
+Traditionally, models have been configured with the following losses:

 - Conditional: label loss.
 - DDF/DVF: ddf loss, image loss, label loss.
 - Affine: ddf loss, image loss, label loss.

-Therefore, currently, the config file requires all the appropriate fields to be passed such that the model can be built accordingly.
+The above sections are necessary to build a model correctly.
+Not passing all sections as defined above may raise errors.
+Currently you can call one loss per field eg. one label loss type, one image loss type and one ddf/dvf loss type.

 #### Image

+The image loss calculates dissimilarity between image tensors passed through the network.

 - `weight`: float type, weight of individual loss element in total loss function.
 - `name`: string type, one of "lncc", "ssd" or "gmi".